bishopia/website/content/project/Phytoplankton Production/index.md

 ---
 title: Phytoplankton Composition and Productivity
-summary: Part of my dissertation involves work with both the <a href="https://nes-lter.whoi.edu">Northeast US Shelf Long-term Ecological Research Project</a> and the <a href="https://oceanexports.org">NASA EXPORTS</a> project.
+summary: Part of my dissertation involves work with both the <a href="https://nes-lter.whoi.edu">Northeast US Shelf Long-term Ecological Research</a> project and the <a href="https://oceanexports.org">NASA EXPORTS</a> project.
 Within these projects, I have been examining temporal patterns of size-fractionated primary production and phytoplankton community composition.

 tags:
 - Community Composition